-Andis Company traces its roots back to when Mathew Andis was working at Mitchell Motor Car Company in Racine as a tool maker and he decided to leave and start his own business.
+Andis Company traces its roots back to when Matthew Andis was working at Mitchell Motor Car Company in Racine as a tool maker when he decided to leave and start his own business.
 John Oster and Henry Meltzer came to his home and asked to be partners.
-Andis O M Manufacturing was born around 1920–21.
-Soon their tool and die company had been contracted to make tooling to produce clipper blades for a hand operated non-motorized hair clipper.
+Andis O. M. Manufacturing was born around 1920–21.
+Soon their tool and die company had been contracted to make tooling to produce clipper blades for a hand-operated, non-motorized hair clipper.
 This partnership only lasted about a year.
 When the three split, each started his own company in Racine, Wisconsin.
 Meltzer started Master Appliance/MAMCO, and Oster started John Oster Company.
-Andis quickly developed the Andis electric clipper and began Andis Clipper Company and that eventually evolved into Andis Company of today, which was officially incorporated in the year 1922.
-Racine was a hot bed for electrical motors, specifically with the invention of the fractional HP motor.
-Local companies with the likes of Hamilton Beach, InSinkErator, Dremel and Andis, used this technology to make blenders, food waste disposers and rotary tools.
+Andis quickly developed the Andis electric clipper and began the Andis Clipper Company, which eventually evolved into the Andis Company of today, which was officially incorporated in the year 1922.
+Racine was a hotbed for electrical motors, specifically with the invention of the fractional HP motor.
+Local companies, including Hamilton Beach, InSinkErator, Dremel, and Andis, used this technology to make blenders, food waste disposers, and rotary tools.